jun6231jp/booksim2/README.md

   - ring

 How to use
++ simulation
-+ random simulation
+  - random simulation
-For a simlulation for 4DxF7 PolarFly+ with random traffic, set the config file as follows:
+For 4DxF7 PolarFly+ with 10% offered load random traffic, set the config file as follows:
 ```

 // Topology